oyarsa/event_extraction/annotation/src/annotation/instructions.md

 1. Read the source text carefully to understand the context and the cause and effect relationship being described.
 2. Examine the reference answer, which highlights the causes and effects extracted from the source text.
-3. Compare the model answer to the reference answer, paying attention to the causes and effects identified.
+Compare the causes and effects.
-4. Determine whether the model answer is "valid" or "invalid" based on the following
+3. Determine whether the model answer is "valid" or "invalid" based on the following
 criteria:
   - The meaning of the causes and effects in the model answer should be the same as the reference answer, even if the wording differs.
-  - All words used in the model answer must be present in the source text, but they don't necessarily have to appear in the reference answer.
   - The model answer might contain fewer words than the reference answer.
 If the meaning is maintained, it should still be considered valid.
 It's possible that the lost words are not essential to the cause and effect relationship.
   - The model might contain more words than the reference.
 If that's the case, make sure that the additional words don't change the meaning of the cause and effect relationship.
-5. It is important that the extractions match.
-Even if the model answers an otherwise valid explanation, it should be considered invalid if it doesn't refer to the same causes and effects as the reference answer.
+4. The model answer must refer to the same causes and effects as the reference answer.

-### Tips
+   If it doesn't, it should be considered invalid.
-- Focus on the meaning and the cause and effect relationship, rather than the exact wording.
+5. Focus on the meaning of the cause and effect relationship, rather than the exact wording.
-- If you're unsure about the validity of the model answer, re-read the source text and reference answer to gain clarity.
-- If you're unsure, mark the example as "invalid".

 ### Example - Invalid